0abc/0abc-a23/readme.md

 * instead of a player population setting, have a world population setting; each surviving player is then entitled to a 1/n share.
 E.g. a four player game with a world population of 600: all players have a maximum population limit of 150 at start; one player is defeated, the others can now have up to 200; then another is defeated, both survivors up to 300.
 Methinks this would provide an interesting dynamic (do you keep weak players alive to prevent stronger opponents from training more units?) while avoiding performance issues and improving realism.
 * new victory condition: win by centre count (e.g. control at least 10 centres for 10 minutes)
 * new map wall setting: start with only a centre (default); start with a centre and palisades; start with a centre and wooden town walls; start with centre and stone city walls.
+* phase advance notifications are communicated to all players (instead of only to allies)

 [(return to table of contents)](https://github.com/0abc/0abc-a23#table-of-contents)